Joey Wiemer: Cincinnati Reds

 On July 30, 2024, the Brewers traded Wiemer, Jakob Junis, and cash to the Cincinnati Reds for pitcher Frankie Montas.
 Wiemer played in two Reds games, walking in his only plate appearance.

 Kansas City Royals

 On November 22, 2024, the Reds traded Wiemer and Jonathan India to the Kansas City Royals for pitcher Brady Singer.
 Wiemer was optioned to the Triple-A Omaha Storm Chasers to begin the 2025 season.
+He made 72 appearances for Omaha, batting .182/.291/.312 with nine home runs, 38 RBI, and 12 stolen bases.

 Miami Marlins

 On August 4, 2025, Wiemer was claimed off waivers by the Miami Marlins.
-On August 16, 2025, Marlins call up Wiemer since Kyle Stowers was put on IL.
-He was designated for assignment on November 18.
+On August 16, the Marlins recalled Wiemer after Kyle Stowers was placed on the injured list.
+In 27 appearances for Miami, he batted .236/.279/.436 with three home runs and 12 RBI.
+Wiemer was designated for assignment by the Marlins on November 18.

+Washington Nationals

+On November 21, 2025, Wiemer was traded to the San Francisco Giants in exchange for cash considerations.
+He was designated for assignment by San Francisco on December 17.
+On January 5, 2026, Wiemer was claimed off waivers by the Washington Nationals.
+In his first three games with the Nationals Wiemer tied the MLB record for the most consecutive plate appearances (10) reaching safely to start a season.
+He is only the second player in 106 years to achieve this feat, sharing the record with Carlos Delgado from 2002.
+The streak ended on a groundout on his 11th plate appearance in a game against the Philadelphia Phillies on March 30.
+His streak consisted of two home runs, one triple, five singles, and two walks.
+Wiemer made 32 appearances for the Nationals, batting .286/.398/.514 with three home runs, 12 RBI, and one stolen base.
+On August 5, Wiemer was released by Washington.

+Chicago White Sox

+On August 7, 2026, Wiemer signed a minor league contract with the Chicago White Sox.